Here’s the Problem with our ‘Single Choice’ Method of Voting:

 Suppose we’re all part of a large group who want to go to a restaurant together.
 The three options are Chinese food, seafood, and pizza.
 Half the group loves Chinese food but hates seafood; the other half loves seafood but hates Chinese food.
 Everyone, however, likes pizza.
 Where should we go?

 Did you intuitively say “pizza”?

-If so, then you don’t believe in using our inadequate ‘single option’ method of voting, where “pizza” got NO VOTES, and where either Chinese food or seafood would have won by the slightest majority—much to the extreme dismay of the other half, who might likely split off from the group!
+If so, then you don’t believe in using our inadequate ‘single choice’ method of voting, where “pizza” got no votes, and where either Chinese food or seafood would have won by the slightest majority—much to the extreme dismay of the other half, who might likely split off from the group.